avanzosc/odoo-addons/sale_partner_company/README.rst

 Sale Partner Company
 ====================

-* New domain in sale order object on partner field.
+New domain in sale orders on partner field.

-  Only customer companies are shown in this field.
+* Only customer companies will be shown in this field.

 Bug Tracker
 ===========